2025-10-28

 pales-2025

-The report doesn't think it is remarkable, because it doesn't remark on it.
+The report doesn't think it is remarkable, because it doesn't remark on it (update: and in Oct, does its best to draw your eyes away from the decline).
 It is not impossible of course: if you manage to wipe out enough entire families, it could happen.
-But more likely it is either inaccuracies, or sampling errors, or people lying, or whatever.
+But more likely it is either inaccuracies, or sampling errors, or people lying, or whatever7

 A solid majority remain delusional: A majority of 56% (65% in the West Bank 42% in the Gaza Strip) expect Hamas and Israel to reach a ceasefire agreement in a few days while 41% do not expect that.
 That's essentially the same as a year previous.
 On the plus side, 48% of Gazans... say they support the demonstrations that took place over the past two months in the Gaza Strip demanding that Hamas abandon control over that Strip so there may be some hope.
 About 50% would be willing to emigrate; I would say that's a good solution if it were possible to find somewhere to take them.
 And (fig 17) armed struggle is now less popular than negotiations, at least in Gaza; the West Bank, which sees rather less armed struggle, prefers to fight.